soumende1/AdvancedLaneFinding/README.md

 ### Inverse transform and output For the final image we:

+Next the following three taskes were carried out
-Paint the lane area
+- Paint the lane area
-Perform an inverse perspective transform
+- Perform an inverse perspective transform
-Combine the processed image with the original image.
+- Combine the processed image with the original image.

+ A polygon was generated based on plots of the left and right fits, warped back to the perspective of the original image using the inverse perspective matrix Minv and overlaid onto the original image.
+The image below is an example of the results of the draw_lane function:

 ![final image](https://github.com/soumende1/AdvancedLaneFinding/blob/master/images/final_image.png)